undermuz/go-gost-docker-compose/README.md

 This repository contains example files to run [GO Simple Tunnel v3](https://gost.run/en/) with docker compose

+1. `cp ./gost/config.example.yml ./gost/config.yml`
-1. Edit `./gost/config.yml` for your purpose
+2. Edit `./gost/config.yml` for your purpose
-2. Edit `services->gost->ports` according to your gost's config
+3. Edit `services->gost->ports` according to your gost's config
-3. Fill `.env` file for exposing ports
+4. Fill `.env` file for exposing ports
-4. Run `docker compose up`
+5. Run `docker compose up`

 The example config file and dockerfile contains tls settings with filenames `cert.pem` and `key.pem`, if you do not need TLS, just remove these lines from the files